digital-raven/daybook/docs/man/daybook-convert.1.rst

     Date, Amount, Description, Category
     10/01/2022,14.56,LOCAL GROCERY STORE,food

-This aren't headings that are compatible with daybook.
-Let's convert them.
+This CSV is not compatible with daybook, so we'll convert it.

-Create a converter script that follows this convention
+Create a Python3 script that follows this convention.
+Lets name it ``convert.py`` for this example.

 ::

-    # converter.py, but this file can be named whatever you want.
+    # Each converter module must have a help, description, headings,
+    # and a convert_row function

-    # (optional) Short description
+    # Short description
     help = 'Converter for Mybanks CSVs'

-    # (optional) Longer, potentially multi-line description.
+    # Longer, potentially multi-line description.
     description = '''
     Mybank has upcased date and amount fields, and uses a Description heading to describe the vendor.
 This module fixes that.